-Unique program that makes the campus community aware of a major social issue, supports community service work, and implements an action-based response.
+Honors a unique program that makes the campus community aware of a major social issue and implements an action-based response.

 Community Service Program Award

-Awarded to a community service program or project that has helped others in the community as well as educated through active service and service learning.
+Awarded to a community service program or project that has helped others in the community and provided enrichment through active service and service learning.

 Educational Program Award

-Creative program that promotes greater awareness of an existing academic, political, or social issue through education that enhances student learning and provides a meaningful exchange of ideas.
+Awarded to a creative program that promotes greater awareness of an existing academic, political, or social issue through educational efforts that enhance student learning and provide a meaningful exchange of ideas.

 Outstanding Advisor Award

 Honors a faculty or staff member who serves as an advisor to a student club or organization.
-Advisor is involved with students at all times, offers knowledge and experience to the organization, and provides assistance and support on an ongoing basis.
+Advisor is involved with the student leaders, offers knowledge and experience to the organization, and provides assistance and support on an ongoing basis

 Financial Aid and Scholarship Services »